VisualGMQ/gmq_header/ReadMe.md

 # GMQ-Headers

-There are some useful one-header files for C++17.
+There are some useful header-only files for C++17.

-Use CMake to compile examples:
+Use CMake to compile examples(or unittest):

 ```bash
 cmake -S . -B build